perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 I keep this problem in my mind, and ask to my ex-coworker who often use Angular.
 "Do you really understand what **NgModule** is?"

-He replyed "I don't really understand what **NgModule** is.
+He replied "I don't really understand what **NgModule** is.
 I just know how to make it work." 😱

 Thus, I started this blog to clarify **NgModule**.